Su-Ng/Android-Portfolio/README.md

 # Android-Portfolio
+The purpose of this portfolio is to showcase the android projects I have built.

+##Project Sandwich Clubhouse
-Project Sandwich Clubhouse main page to select the sandwich
+Main page to select the sandwich